texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Traffic infractions are minor offenses that are generally not punished by jail time but by fines.
 By Texas law, some of these traffic infractions can be made civil offenses at the discretion of the municipality.
 Whatever the case, payment of the fine becomes a guilty plea automatically.

 Where the offender is unable to afford the fine, proof of the financial disability should be given to the judge.
 The judge can then issue a partial waiver, which is a reduction of the fine.
-The offender could also be asked to pay by installments or to do community service in lieu of payment.
+The offender could also be asked to pay in installments or to do community service in lieu of payment.

 Examples Of Traffic Infractions In Texas?